 When license suspensions first emerged as a legal punishment, the purposes were straightforward: punish drivers who behave in an unsafe manner and encourage compliance with the rules of the road.

 Today, however, license suspensions are handed down for a wide variety of offenses in Massachusetts.
 Even crimes unrelated to the operation of a vehicle can result in a license suspension.
-A wide range of charges—from traffic violations and operating under the influence (OUI) to vandalism and failure to pay taxes—can lead to the loss of your driving privileges.
+A wide range of charges—from traffic violations and operating under the influence (OUI) to failure to pay taxes—can lead to the loss of your driving privileges.

 For many, a license suspension can have devastating consequences.
 Costly fines, missed work, and the inability to run personal or family errands can make life difficult.
 If your driving privileges are on the line, you need an experienced and aggressive lawyer on your side.
 Dealing with the justice system can be stressful and confusing, and a knowledgeable advocate can make all the difference to keep you behind the wheel.

 At Gilman Law, P.C., attorney Matthew Gilman uses his experience as a former Registry of Motor Vehicles (RMV) hearings officer to help those facing a license suspension successfully address their charges with the RMV and the courts.
 Regardless of what prompted your suspension, Matthew can help you understand your rights and help you obtain the best possible outcome.